Maddy-MM/youtube-rag-chatbot/README.md

 ### Health Check

-`GET /health` Returns `{"status": "ok"}` instantly with no ML or DB calls.
-Used by UptimeRobot to ping the backend every 5 minutes to keep the Render free tier container warm and prevent cold starts.
+`GET /health` — Returns `{"status": "ok"}` instantly with no ML or DB calls.
+Used by UptimeRobot to ping the backend every 5 minutes to keep the Render free tier container warm.

+### Login

+`POST /login` — Accepts `username` and `password`.
+Returns a signed JWT `access_token` on success, HTTP 401 on invalid credentials.

 ### Process Video

-`POST /process_video` Attempts to fetch transcript automatically and builds vector store.
-Returns `{"error": "fallback"}` if both direct and proxy fetch fail, signalling the frontend to show the manual paste UI.
+`POST /process_video` _(protected)_ — Attempts to fetch transcript automatically and builds the vector store.
+Returns `{"error": "fallback"}` if both fetch layers fail, signalling the frontend to show the manual paste UI.

 ### Process Video Manual

-`POST /process_video_manual` Accepts a manually pasted transcript and runs it through the same pipeline as an auto-fetched transcript — split, embed, store.
+`POST /process_video_manual` _(protected)_ — Accepts a manually pasted transcript and runs it through the same pipeline as an auto-fetched transcript — split, embed, store.
 The `/ask` endpoint works identically regardless of how the transcript arrived.

 ### Ask Question

-`POST /ask` Returns context-aware answers based on retrieved transcript chunks.
+`POST /ask` _(protected)_ — Returns context-aware answers based on transcript chunks retrieved via MMR.

 ---